 Making the situation especially dire, the king would not tell what his dream was to those he summoned to interpret it.
 He demanded that they both tell him his dream and interpret it or they would be destroyed (verses 4-9).

 Of course, the king’s magicians and wise men could not fulfill his request.
 As a result, the king gave a command to “destroy all the wise men of Babylon”—which included Daniel, Shadrach, Meshach and Abed-Nego (verse 12).

 Faced with this predicament, Daniel asked the king for time to fulfill his demand.
 Daniel then “made the decision known to Hananiah, Mishael, and Azariah, his companions, that they might seek mercies from the God of heaven concerning this secret, so that Daniel and his companions might not perish with the rest of the wise men of Babylon” (verses 17-18).

 God then revealed the secret to Daniel in a night vision (verse 19).
-The king’s dream was one that showed four world-ruling empires followed by the Kingdom of God, which is destined to replace all human governments.
-For additional study on dreams, visions and messages from God, see the article “Interpretation of Dreams.”
+The king’s dream was of a human image that represented four world-ruling empires followed by the Kingdom of God.

 After revealing the king’s dream and its interpretation, Daniel was promoted within the empire.
 Having received this advancement, Daniel “petitioned the king, and he set Shadrach, Meshach, and Abed-Nego over the affairs of the province of Babylon; but Daniel sat in the gate of the king” (verse 49).